Storm-FSI/cassandra_deployment/README.md

 The second step is to deploy the network environment to set up the necessary network resources for the Cassandra deployment.
 This step involves configuring the network to ensure that the Cassandra database can communicate with other nodes in the cluster.

-The final step is to deploy the default environment located in stages for the Cassandra deployment.
+The final step is the cassandra deployment.
 This involves configuring the database and getting it ready to use.

 ## 1) Create yourself a goldenimage for cassandra:
  - The image will be created in the eu-central-1 region, and a standard Amazon Linux 2 image will be used as a source AMI.